incoresemi/river_core/docs/source/overview.rst

 5. **Report Generation**: Generate an html report capturing the results of all of the above steps.

-RIVER CORE uses the `Pluggy <https://pluggy.readthedocs.io/en/latest/>`_ python package to manage plugins.
+RiVer Core uses the `Pluggy <https://pluggy.readthedocs.io/en/latest/>`_ python package to manage plugins.

 The Input Config File